 With time, a soccer championship acquires various attributes including original design for tickets, player uniforms, match announcement posters, TV broadcasts, social network pictures, banners and many other things.
-To make sure all these materials look coherent, a jobbing grotesque typeface was created for headlines and large text.
+To make sure all these materials look coherent, a grotesque display typeface was created for headlines and large text.

 The typeface doesn’t require any adjustments to look great anywhere except for player uniforms.
 In this case, it’s all about limits on character height and text length.
 To fit names such as Zhamaletdinov and Smolnikov in the designated area, a special adaptive version of the typeface was created.
 After a certain number of characters, every glyph becomes 15% narrower.